All Episodes

 I don't like the smell of smoke.

-That's why I like Jules so much, and they're trying to ban Jewel everywhere.
+And they're trying to ban Jewel everywhere.

-They advertise to people as an alternative to smoking cigarettes.
+They advertise to people as an alternative to smoking cigarettes and with nicotine and olive oil.

-But what happens is is I you know, everybody, all this.
+But what happens is, is I, you know, everybody, all this, look, I know I'm libertarian.

-I guess if you want to be stupid and smoke pot, go ahead, but I've never met somebody really smart, intelligent that I respect that works hard that would smoke that crap.
+I guess if you want to be stupid and smoke pot, go ahead, but I've never met somebody really smart, intelligent that I respect, that works hard, that would smoke that crap.

-They'll put it in a cartridge like that looks like a jewel cartridge, and then to get the the proper viscosity, they put all these chemicals in it that are bad for your lungs and are causing people respiratory problems, then they put more chemicals in it, bad for your lungs and cause respiratory problems to get the exact color that they want.
+And then to get the proper viscosity, they put all these chemicals in it that are bad for your lungs and are causing people respiratory problems.

 I mean, that's really the whole issue behind that.

-Um, in my thing.
+In my thing.

-Anyway, uh oh, you wanted to say something.
+Anyway, oh, you wanted to say something.

 Go ahead.